 Liisa Freure, Founder of Fundamental Learning

-Liisa is a regular speaker at local, national, and international conferences such as the Orton Gillingham Academy, The Learning Disabilities Association, and the International Dyslexia Association.
-She is often invited to speak and consult with individual schools, school boards, organizations, clinics or groups on Literacy related topics.
+Liisa is a frequent speaker at local, national, and international conferences, including the Orton-Gillingham Academy, the Learning Disabilities Association, and the International Dyslexia Association.
+She is frequently invited to present and consult with schools, school boards, clinics, organizations, and professional groups on a wide range of literacy-related topics.

-She is an Ontario Certified Teacher with an M.Ed. and over 30 years of experience in the field of education.
-As an Accredited Training Fellow with the Orton-Gillingham Academy and a Structured Literacy Dyslexia Specialist she has a deep understanding of Dyslexia, Orton-Gillingham, the Science of Reading, and Structured Literacy.
-She served on the board of IDA Ontario for 14 years, including two terms as President.
-She has also been intensively studying linguistics, the History of English, and Structured Word Inquiry for over a decade.
+An Ontario Certified Teacher with a Master’s in Education and over 30 years of experience, Liisa brings deep expertise to every engagement.
+She is an Accredited Training Fellow with the Orton-Gillingham Academy and a Structured Literacy Dyslexia Specialist, with a strong foundation in Dyslexia, Orton-Gillingham, the Science of Reading, and Structured Literacy.
+For more than a decade, she has also pursued advanced study in linguistics, the history of English, and Structured Word Inquiry.
+She served on the board of IDA Ontario for 14 years—including two terms as President—and currently contributes to the IDA Fact Sheets Editorial Board.

 Past Conference Presentations: